Morse High School opening outdoor learning space

 “Going from our old school, we did not have that ability to go outside so much,” said Charlie Bingham, Morse High School physical education teacher.
 “Now, people walk outside all the time, and I think that is the beauty of it in understanding what is around us and what we can do with the natural systems that are here.”

 Bingham is involved with the Unified Program special education program at Morse High School, which provides life skills to people with developmental disabilities.
-These students are matched with mentors in the regular education population and work together in the classroom on various subjects, such as science and literary skills.
+These students are matched with student mentors and work together in the classroom.

 “Once they get out of here, what do they do?”
 Bingham said.
 “What do they do as adults?
 So one of the goals is to create a program where they have these skills growing fruits and vegetables where we can sell them back to our local schools.”